AndroidKiran/Rooster/README.md

 * Node.js

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT
+This project is licensed under the Apache License 2.0(LICENSE)